 How severe it is (for example, how many pads are used or soaked in an hour)

 Whether pain accompanies the bleeding

-If pain is present, doctors ask when and how it started, where it occurs, how long it lasts, whether it is sharp or dull, and whether it is constant or comes and goes.
+If the woman has pain in addition to vaginal bleeding, doctors ask when and how it started, where it occurs, how long it lasts, whether it is sharp or dull, and whether it is constant or comes and goes.

-During the physical examination, doctors first check for fever and signs of substantial blood loss, such as a racing heart and low blood pressure.
-They then do a pelvic examination Pelvic Examination For gynecologic care, a woman should choose a health care practitioner with whom she can comfortably discuss sensitive topics, such as sex, birth control, pregnancy, and problems related to... read more , checking to see whether the cervix (the lower part of the uterus) has started to open (dilate) to enable the pregnancy to pass through.
+During the physical examination, doctors first check for fever and signs of substantial blood loss, such as a rapid heart rate and low blood pressure.
+They then do a pelvic examination, checking to see whether the cervix (the lower part of the uterus) has started to open (dilate), which may allow the pregnancy to pass through.
 If any tissue (possibly from a miscarriage) is detected, it is removed and sent to a laboratory to be analyzed.

 Doctors also gently press on the abdomen to see whether it is tender when touched.

 During the examination, doctors may use a handheld Doppler ultrasound device Doppler ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
 A device called a transducer converts electrical current into sound waves... read more , placed on the woman's abdomen, to check for a heartbeat in the fetus.